5nine/NibbleGaming_AdminHunt/README.md

 ## Infistar:

-In `run.sqf`, make sure these config options are set as followed:
+If you run infistar, make sure these config options are set as followed in `run.sqf`:

 ```sqf
 /*  Remove Action Plrs   */ _OAP = false;